The Basics of Being a BigLaw Associate

 For many law students, a job in a large law firm (“BigLaw”) is the holy grail, the dream job, the “how you’ll know you’ve arrived” experience.
 But is working in BigLaw all it’s cracked up to be?
 What do large law firm associates do all day, anyway?
 Are the hours worth the money?
 Let’s break it down.

 What Do BigLaw Associates Earn?

 It’s true that BigLaw associates make a very respectable living, particularly outside of high-cost-of-living areas such as New York City or San Francisco.
-Starting salaries for incoming first-year associates are typically $160,000 plus bonuses, which vary by year.
-Not chump change, to be sure!
+Starting salaries for incoming first-year associates are $160,000 plus bonuses, which vary by year.

 But most BigLaw associates work hard for that money.
 At many firms, associates are expected to bill (not work, but bill) at least 2,000 hours per year.
-In addition to the long hours, associates are basically “on call” at all times — making vacations, family dinners, or even trips to the gym unpredictable at best!
+In addition to the long hours, associates are “on call” at all times which makes booking vacations, attending family dinners, or even trips to the gym unpredictable at best!

 What Do BigLaw Associates Do?

 What are BigLaw associates doing in all of their time in the office?
 In the early years, most associates support more senior associates and partners and typically do a decent amount of grunt work.
 (Although this is changing as clients increasingly refuse to pay for first and second-year associates and legal process outsourcers take over routine document review tasks.)

 As a first or second-year litigation associate, you might be asked to review documents in response to document requests from opposing counsel to see if they’re responsive to the request and to see if any privilege applies.
 Contract attorneys will often do the first level of review (or a computer), so you might be tasked with doing a second-level review, essentially to check the work of the first-level reviewer.
 This work is notoriously tedious, but it is a good way to meet your billable hour quota!